-The Museum der Kulturen unites the dusty masks and statues with other anthropological and geographical as well as social and economical aspects.
+The Museum der Kulturen unites the dusty masks and statues with other anthropological and geographical as well as social and economic aspects.
 Completed by temporary special exhibitions it’s certainly one of the venues that should be on top of your to-visit list.

-Open Tuesday to Sunday 10 a. m. to 5 p. m. (every month’s first Wednesday open till 8 p. m.)
+Open Tuesday to Sunday 10 a. m. to 5 p. m. (every month’s first Wednesday it is open till 8 p. m.)

 This Museum is very centrally located just around the corner of the Basel cathedral (“Münster”), the “Pfalz”, a gravel square overlooking the river Rhine on one side and the somewhat flashy town hall on the other – so the perfect spot to visit before, after, or during your sightseeing.

 And then you can take tram #S6, which takes you in a little over 20 minutes to the municipality of Riehen which is with 20,000 inhabitants – now hold your hat – the second largest community of Northwest Switzerland (by now the Chinese are rolling on the floor laughing).

 Riehen would be just another Swiss hicksville if Hildy and Ernst Beyeler – see, I’ve told you I’ll get back to him – haven’t installed their wonderful art foundation right here.

 The building was designed by Renzo Piano.
 If you are a loyal and attentive reader, you’ll remember Signore Piano from my pieces on 24 hours in Paris and Athens where I’ve introduced some of his impressive designs.

 Hildy and Ernst Beyeler are sharing their collection of about 250 pieces from classical modernism as well as contemporary art such as Degas, Cézanne, Monet, Rousseau, van Gogh, Warhol, Lichtenstein, and Bacon, to mention just a few, with the visitors of their magnificent bungalow.